 Piaget Altiplano Ultimate Concept Tourbillon (Price: $400,000)

-The open-worked dial offers a clear view of the mechanical components, highlighting Piaget’s mastery in ultra-thin movement construction.
-The off-center time display, complemented by a tourbillon at 6 o’clock, enhances the watch’s visual symmetry while maximizing mechanical exposure.
-Despite its delicate structure, the sapphire crystal seamlessly merges with the case, ensuring exceptional clarity and contributing to the overall thinness of the watch.
+The open-worked dial gives you a clear view of the mechanical components beneath, highlighting Piaget’s mastery in ultra-thin movement construction.
+An off-center time display, complemented by a tourbillon at 6 o’clock, enhances visual symmetry while maximizing mechanical exposure.
+Despite the delicate structure, the sapphire crystal merges seamlessly with the case, contributing both clarity and thinness in equal measure.

-Paired with an ultra-thin alligator leather strap, the watch maintains a comfortable and secure fit, perfectly aligning with its sleek and refined aesthetic.
+Paired with an ultra-thin alligator leather strap, the watch maintains a comfortable and secure fit that perfectly aligns with its sleek and refined aesthetic.

-Powering this timepiece is the Caliber 670P, an ultra-thin, manual-winding tourbillon movement developed by Piaget.
-Despite the constraints of its slim design, this movement ensures reliability and high-performance precision.
+Powering this timepiece is the Caliber 670P, an ultra-thin manual-winding tourbillon movement developed entirely by Piaget.
+Despite the constraints of its slim architecture, this movement delivers genuine reliability and high-performance precision.

-Operating at 21,600 vibrations per hour (3 Hz), the movement provides a 48-hour power reserve, impressive considering the architectural limitations of its ultra-thin construction.
-The tourbillon mechanism, prominently displayed at 6 o’clock, ensures optimal balance and accuracy, reinforcing Piaget’s commitment to technical mastery.
+Operating at 21,600 vibrations per hour, the movement delivers a 48-hour power reserve, which is impressive given the architectural limitations of ultra-thin construction.
+The tourbillon mechanism, prominently displayed at 6 o’clock, ensures optimal balance and accuracy, reinforcing Piaget’s commitment to technical mastery without compromise.

 Investment Potential

-The Piaget Altiplano Ultimate Concept Tourbillon is not just an ultra-thin watch—it is a technical milestone in modern horology.
-With Piaget’s reputation for record-breaking thinness, this timepiece is a high-value asset in both primary and secondary markets.
+The Piaget Altiplano Ultimate Concept Tourbillon is not just an ultra-thin watch.
+It’s a technical milestone in modern horology and a high-value asset in both primary and secondary markets.
+Robb Report’s watch experts have consistently flagged Piaget’s record-breaking thin watches as among the most collectible pieces in the contemporary market.

 - Retail Price (2025): $400,000